 Mr. Parmet has been committed to education since 2002, having taught subjects such as reading, social studies, math, and science and serving in various school leadership roles, most recently teaching at Denver Academy and teaching and serving as an administrator at Denver Jewish Day School.
 He earned his Master of Education degree with an emphasis in School Leadership from the High Tech High Graduate School of Education.
 His areas of expertise include student-centered learning, project based learning, interdisciplinary education, experiential education, social-emotional education, and community engagement.

 We recognize that our teachers are our most valuable asset, and the best way to provide the optimal learning environment for our students is to recruit, hire, and support the strongest faculty possible.
-We are talking to potential teachers in different areas who are excited about our philosophy of education and epitomize a genuine love of kids.
-Additionally, we are putting together our framework for teaching so that we can clearly articulate the expectations of being part of our community and provide teachers with the coaching and support to excel.
+We are thrilled to have such an amazing team for the 2020-2021 school year.